 Mentored applicants must work under the supervision of a mentor.
-A mentor is an individual who is autonmous regarding their research activities and has an academic or research appointment.
+A mentor is an individual who is autonomous regarding their research activities and has an academic or research affiliation with an educational or community-based organization (e.g., university college, Indigenous educational institute, hospital) in Ontario.